Johnny Egan (basketball): Early life and playing career

 Egan was born on January 31, 1939, in Hartford, Connecticut.
 Playing for the basketball team at Weaver High School, which won the New England high school basketball championship in 1956 and 1957, he was named to the Parade All-America Boys Basketball Team.
 He was known as "Space", a nickname which alluded to "his ability to stay in the air during drives to the basket or to the length of his long-distance shots".
 Egan attended Providence College, where he played college basketball for the Providence Friars, and won the 1961 National Invitation Tournament.

 The Detroit Pistons of the National Basketball Association (NBA) selected Egan in the second round of the 1961 NBA draft.
 The New York Knicks acquired Egan from the Pistons in a three-team trade on December 16, 1963.
-The Knicks traded Egan, Johnny Green, and Jim "Bad News" Barnes to the Baltimore Bullets for Walt Bellamy on November 2, 1965.
-The Milwaukee Bucks selected Egan from the Bullets in the 1968 NBA Expansion Draft.
+He was traded along with Johnny Green, Jim "Bad News" Barnes and cash from the Knicks to the Baltimore Bullets for Walt Bellamy on November 1, 1965.
+The Milwaukee Bucks selected Egan from the Bullets in the 1968 NBA expansion draft.
 Before the 1968–69 NBA season, the Bucks traded Egan to the Los Angeles Lakers for a future draft pick.
 He became a key rotation player for the Lakers, who reached the 1969 NBA Finals but were beaten by the Boston Celtics in Game 7.
 Egan was not as effective in the following season, as the Lakers again reached the Finals but were beaten by the Knicks in Game 7.

 The Cleveland Cavaliers selected Egan in the 1970 NBA expansion draft.
 He was acquired by the San Diego Rockets from the Cavaliers for a third‐round pick in the 1971 NBA draft (41st overall–Jackie Ridgle) and cash on December 8, 1970.
 Egan became one of the original Houston Rockets when the team left San Diego in 1971.
 His playing career ended after the 1971–72 season.
 He averaged 7.8 points per game and 3.0 assists per game in his NBA career.
 He was the shortest player in the NBA for most of his 11-year career.